 Learn the questions to ask and the features to look for during the CMMS selection process - and find the right CMMS for you.

-There are multiple ways to collect historical data.
-The main predictive maintenance data sources include failure history, maintenance history, machine operating conditions, and equipment metadata.
-Let’s explore each one of these methods more in-depth:
+There are multiple sources for historical machine data.
+The main sources include failure history, maintenance history, condition monitoring data, and equipment metadata.
+Learn how to collect and use machine data

 Failure history

-As you know, the majority of pieces of equipment don’t go through unplanned downtime often.
+As you know, most equipment doesn’t have unplanned downtime often.
 Therefore, it becomes challenging to obtain data directly from failure events.

-The data needed to predict failures tend to come from a component’s normal operational pattern.
-When building prediction models, the algorithm uses maintenance records and parts replacement history to find failure events.
-With the help of some domain knowledge, anomaly detection in the training data can also be defined as failures.
+The data used to predict failures tends to come from a component’s normal operations.
+When building predictive models, algorithms use maintenance records and parts replacement history to find failure events.
+For this reason, data that includes detection of anomalies can also help predict potential failures.

 Maintenance history

-Maintenance data history is a vital source to compose an asset’s historical dataset.
+Maintenance data history is a vital source of useful data.
 This data includes details about spare parts used, components replaced, repair activities performed, equipment condition at the time of the repair, and more.

-Every maintenance activity performed in an asset should be recorded and the algorithm considers them on degradation patterns.
-Failing to include this vital information in the “training” data can lead to misleading model results.
+Every maintenance activity performed on an asset can contribute to the algorithm’s development of degradation patterns.
+Failing to include this vital information in the training data can lead to misleading model results.

 Machine operating conditions

-Real-time data coming from the sensors or other sources indicate assets’ performance and operation conditions.
-Information about maintenance work activity performed on the machines is also an important data source.
-A key assumption in PdM is that a machine’s health status degrades overtime during its routine operation.
+Real-time data from condition-monitoring sensors indicate an asset’s performance and operation condition.
+A key assumption in PdM is that a machine’s health status degrades overtime during its routine operation, and real-time condition data helps identify those patterns..

-With historical data available, artificial intelligence can determine characteristics that capture this aging pattern, and any anomalies that lead to degradation.
+With historical data, artificial intelligence can determine characteristics that capture patterns of aging as well as any anomalies that indicate deterioration.

 Long-term data is required for the algorithm to learn the failure and non-failure patterns over time.
 Based on this information, the algorithm learns to predict how many more units of time a machine can continue to work before it needs to be replaced.